visseranalytics/tc-jetpilots/contents.md

 **Subhead:** Lake City, Minnesota • On the bluffs of Lake Pepin

 ### Directions
-Hok-Si-La Park sits on the river side of Highway 61, about a mile north of downtown Lake City.
-Watch for the brown state park sign with the Hok-Si-La name on it, and the park entrance is right there.
+Hok-Si-La Park is on the river side of Highway 61, about a mile north of downtown Lake City.
+Watch for the brown park sign at the entrance.

 ### Camping Details
 - $30 per person per night, paid at the park office on arrival